aosedge/meta-aos-vm/README.md

                         Node type to build (default: main) --WITH_MESSAGE_PROXY {yes,no}
-                        Enable Aos message proxy (default: no)
+                        Enable Aos message proxy (default: no) --CACHE_LOCATION {outside,inside}
+                        Indicated where cache and downloads are stored: inside build dir or outside. (default: outside)
 ```

 * `MACHINE` specifies target machine.
 Currently, `genericx86-64`, `qemux86-64`, `genericarm64`, `qemuarm64` are